-- .01 In this subsection, "provision" means "provision for adverse deviations". - .02 A calculation should not include a provision if the related work requires an unbiased calculation. - .03 Otherwise, if a provision promotes expectations for financial security, then the calculation should include a provision that strikes a balance among the conflicting interests of those affected by the calculation, and takes account of the possibility to offset the effect of adverse deviations by means other than a provision.

-.04 The amount of that provision should

-take account of the effect of the uncertainty of the assumptions and data for the calculation on the financial security of those affected by the calculation, not take account of the possibility of catastrophe or other major adverse deviation which is implausible in usual operations, except when the calculation specifically addresses that possibility, in the case of a provision in respect of uncertainty of assumptions, result from selection of assumptions that are more conservative than best estimate assumptions, and in the case of a plan or program where solvency is not required at all times, recognize the financial risks specific to that plan or program and the related objectives of the entity responsible for such a plan or program.

-.05 The margin for adverse deviations in each assumption should reflect the uncertainty of that assumption and of any related data.
-[Effective July 1, 2011]
+- In this subsection, "provision" means "provision for adverse deviations". - 02 A calculation should not include a provision if the related work requires an unbiased calculation. - Otherwise, if a provision promotes expectations for financial security, then the calculation should include a provision that - strikes a balance among the conflicting interests of those affected by the calculation, and - takes account of the possibility to offset the effect of adverse deviations by means other than a provision. - .04 The amount of that provision should - take account of the effect of the uncertainty of the assumptions and data for the calculation on the financial security of those affected by the calculation, - not take account of the possibility of catastrophe or other major adverse deviation which is implausible in usual operations, except when the calculation specifically addresses that possibility, and - in the case of a provision in respect of uncertainty of assumptions, result from selection of assumptions that are more conservative than best estimate assumptions. - The margin for adverse deviations in each assumption should reflect the uncertainty of that assumption and of any related data.
+[Effective March 1, 2009]

-Unbiased calculations
+Unbiased Calculations

-- .06 A provision is contrary to the purpose of the work if the work requires an unbiased calculation, as it does, for example, in splitting the value of a pension benefit fairly between two parties. - .07 The purpose of a provision is to promote financial security, but it does not follow that there should be a provision simply because financial security is thereby promoted.
-For example, inclusion of a provision for one party in a calculation designed to value a benefit fairly between two parties would promote the financial security of one party at the expense of the other party. - .08 An unbiased calculation may be described in a variety of ways, such as "neutral" or "evenhanded", or as using "best estimate assumptions" or "best estimates".
+- A provision is contrary to the purpose of the work if the work requires an unbiased calculation, as it does, for example, in splitting the value of a pension benefit fairly between two parties. - The purpose of a provision is to promote financial security, but it does not follow that there should be a provision simply because financial security is thereby promoted.
+A provision is used when the entity benefiting from the enhanced financial security has a reasonable expectation that such enhanced security exists.
+For example, inclusion of a provision for one party in a calculation designed to value a benefit fairly between two parties would promote the financial security of one party at the expense of the other party. - An unbiased calculation may be described in a variety of ways; as "neutral" or "even-handed", or as using "best estimate assumptions" or "best estimates".